curl/everything-curl/protocols/network.md

 connecting an invisible string between two computers.
 Once established, the string can be used to send a stream of data in both directions.

-If the client has received more than one address for the host, it will traverse that list of addresses when connecting, and if one address fails it will try to connect to the next one, repeating until either one address works or they have all failed.
+If the client has received more than one address for the host, it traverses that list of addresses when connecting, and if one address fails it tries to connect to the next one, repeating until either one address works or they have all failed.

 ## Connect to port numbers